 EMG Test Cost in Different Cities

 We offer the EMG & NCV test in over 20 Indian cities.
 Click on the link of your city below to choose a lab and make an online booking for home collection at a suitable time.

 What is an EMG Test?

-An EMG Test is a medical examination which measures the activity and health of our body muscles.
+An EMG test is a medical examination that measures the activity and health of our body muscles.
 When our muscles are active, they produce an electric current, which is generally proportional to the level of muscle activity.

 This test is used to record this electrical activity in muscles and hence, aims to gather information about the human muscular and nervous systems.

 It is a way of finding causes of muscle weakness or paralysis, and various other muscle troubles such as twitching, numbness, pain, injury or damage.

 A doctor may prescribe an EMG Test for Neuropathy as well.
 Neuropathy is a term used to describe a problem with the nerves, very often the ‘Peripheral Nerves’ as opposed to the ‘Central Nervous System’.

 One may also be prescribed an EMG test for Carpel Tunnel Syndrome, which essentially is a hand and arm condition which causes numbness and tingling sensations among other symptoms.
 Carpal tunnel syndrome is caused by a pinched nerve in the wrist.